 Building Decision Infrastructure

-Create alternatives to the reflexive "let's workshop it" response:
+Create alternatives to "let's workshop it":

-- Clear RAPID roles documented in key processes
+- Document RAPID roles in key processes

-- Regular audits of decision quality and speed
+- Regularly audit decision quality and speed

-A professional services firm tackled their workshop culture by implementing a "decision diet": any decision requiring more than 2 workshops to resolve was automatically escalated to the executive team to either make the decision themselves or explicitly delegate authority.
-In the first quarter, 23 decisions were escalated.
-The visibility forced leadership to confront their own decision avoidance and resulted in clarified decision rights across the organization.
-Workshop volume decreased 44% over 6 months.
+A professional services firm tackled their workshop culture by instituting a "decision diet": any decision needing more than two workshops automatically escalated to the executive level for resolution.
+In the first quarter, 23 decisions were escalated, forcing leadership to confront decision avoidance and clarify decision rights.
+Workshop volume dropped 44% over six months.

 The Dual Accountability: Both and Neither